 In Colorado, students in out-of-home placement show higher dropout rates than their peers in the state's overall student population.
 In the 2023-2024 school year, students in out-of-home placement saw a marked improvement in their dropout rate, lowering it by 1.4 percentage points, whereas the state rate only decreased by 0.2 percentage points.
 Chart 7 shows the dropout rates for students in the state student population and students in out-of-home placement over the last four years.
-Chart 8 shows the dropout rates for students in the state four years.
+Chart 8 shows the dropout rates for students in the state student population and in out-of-home placement broken down by grade over the last four years.
 Please note that these rates are computed over small numbers of students and as such are expected to naturally vary by several percentage points year-to-year.
-The total numbers of 7 - 12^{th} grade students in out-of-home placement were 2,305 in 2023-2024, 2,321 students in 2022-23, and 2,280 in 2021-22.
+The total numbers of $7-12^{th}$ grade students in out-of-home placement were 2,305 in 2023-2024, 2,321 students in 2022-23, and 2,280 in 2021-22.